 Summary of ICANN input

-Although these ideas have been raised before in the ICANN context, it is only recently that they have been potentially acceptable.
-At the Beijing meeting, when the concept of professional facilitation was raised, it had some limited proponents.
-At the Durban meeting, the issue was openly discussed and there was significant interest.

-Follow-on paper discussing improvements including face-to-face (F2F) meetings and professional moderation/facilitation has recently been made available (copy available on demand and could be posted to the ATRT2 Wiki)
+ICANN stakeholders have recognized the structural shortcomings of the existing PDP WG model for some time.
+Alternative models have been discussed.
+For example, the use of professional facilitators was raised at the Beijing meeting, and more thoroughly discussed at the Durban meeting.
+In fact, ICANN brought in professional facilitators to help with a number of activities at the Durban meeting.
+ICANN staff subsequently drafted a paper, “GNSO Policy Development Process: Opportunities for Streamlining & Improvements,” that discusses a variety of potential improvements, including greater use of face-to-face (F2F) meetings and professional moderation/facilitation.

-ICANN meetings themselves are a sign that the community values F2F meetings, as supported by the Board workshop/retreats that are held several time per year and AoC RTs need to have face-to-face meetings to augment other methodologies.
+ICANN meetings themselves are a sign that the community highly values F2F interactions.
+The three international meetings per year draw significant – and growing – numbers of attendees, and remain an important opportunity for stakeholders to meet, debate, and decide issues.
+Likewise, regional meetings of contracted parties and other community members are well-received and attended.
+ICANN’s Board also holds workshop/retreats several times per year.
+Even the Review Teams established by the Affirmation of Commitments actively use F2F meetings to augment other methodologies.

-At the Durban meeting, ICANN brought in professional facilitators to help with a number of activities.

 Summary of community input

-An e-mail discussion between PDP WG Chairs and others with much experience in GNSO PDPs independently identified the need for both F2F and professional moderation/facilitation as methodologies that could improve PDP outcomes.
+As seen in a recent e-mail exchange on the ATRT2 public list between former and current PDP WG Chairs and others stakeholders with extensive experience in GNSO PDPs, there’s broad community support for exploring more widespread use of F2F meetings as well as professional moderation/facilitation as methodologies that could improve PDP outcomes.

 Summary of other relevant research

 An expert study on the PDP has been commissioned by the ATRT2.
-The full report can be found in Appendix [X].
-Some of the important observations and conclusions include:
+The full InterConnect Communications (ICC) report can be found in Appendix [X].
+Some of ICC’s key observations and conclusions include:

-Methodologies must be developed for early and effective involvement of the GAC in the GNSO PDP.

-PDPs are largely developed by people from North America and Europe with no meaningful input from other regions.
-Reasons include language, time-zone constraints, inadequate communications infrastructure and cultural issues.
+PDPs are largely developed by North Americans and Europeans with little meaningful input from other regions.
+Reasons include language, time-zone constraints, inadequate communications infrastructure, and cultural issues.

 Even from the participating regions, most active participants have economic and other support for their ongoing involvement, dominating attendance records.

-There is a widespread belief that participation may not be worth the effort since parties dissatisfied with the policy outcomes will find ways to ensure that they are not implemented as prescribed.
+The researchers also identified a widespread belief that participation may not be worth the effort since parties dissatisfied with the policy outcomes will find ways to ensure that they are not implemented as prescribed.

-The time and effort required for PDP WG participation is too great, and much of that time is not used effectively.
+The significant time and effort required for PDP WG participation is too great for too many potential volunteers, exacerbating reliance on a small pool of active participants.
+Furthermore, many of those polled by ICC reported that much of the PDP WG time is not used effectively.

+ICC also addresses concerns about operational practice (time difference, resource availability, support for diverse languages, etc.) as well as the current PDP collaboration and discourse model – which often fails to take into account other cultural approaches to developing and building consensus policies.

 Relevant ICANN Bylaws, policies and procedures

-The GNSO PDP is governed by Bylaws Annex A. Bylaws Annex A refers to the GNSO Operating Procedures which include rules for Work Groups, but Annex A explicitly allows methodologies other than WGs if defined by the GNSO, and there is nothing which dictates exactly how operational aspects of WG meetings are to be held.
+The GNSO PDP is governed by Bylaws Annex A. This includes the GNSO Operating Procedures and its rules for Working Groups.
+These annexes also allow work methodologies other than WGs if defined by the GNSO.
+Furthermore, these procedures do not dictate exact operational aspects of WG meetings.

 ATRT2 analysis & rationale

-Professional facilitation/negotiating/arbitration is needed to properly address the more difficult policy issues.
-Although there will be a cost to providing such support, there is a wide-spread belief that without such support, the more difficult and contentious problems will simply not be satisfactorily addressed.
-That results in either poor policy, or a situation where the Board must intervene and set policy for itself.
-Even that is inadequate in cases where formal Consensus Policy is required which can only be determined (in the long run) by the GNSO PDP.
+There appears to be a growing sense that professional facilitation of PDPs would contribute to the proper addressing of increasingly complicated policy issues.
+Although such support will incur costs, many stakeholders have expressed doubts that the more difficult and contentious problems will be satisfactorily addressed without such support.
+That would result in either poor policy, or a situation where the ICANN Board must intervene and set policy itself.
+Even that, however, would be inadequate in cases where formal Consensus Policy -- which can only be developed by the GNSO PDP -- is required.